Profiles

 - OAuth bucket configuration (if specified)

-Profile with OAuth Bucket
+Profile with OAuth Buckets

 /auth anthropic login work@company.com